whchien/funda-scraper/README.md

 Please note:
 1. Scraping this website is only allowed for personal use (as per Funda's Terms and Conditions).
-2. Any commerical usage of this data is not allowed.
-The package owner does not hold liability and responsibility for any kind of misuse.
+2. Any commercial use of this Python package is strictly prohibited.
+The author holds no liability for any misuse of the package.

 ## Install